 Stemming from Adriaans’ professional career in the charitable sector is an interest in written policy and governance documents.
 Adriaans spent several years writing policy and procedure documents at the Canadian Red Cross Society (2008-2014).

 Eric Adriaans is enrolled in Athabasca University’s post-Baccalaureate diploma program in Legislative Drafting.
 He expects to complete the program in the winter of 2008/09.

 The current wiki-inspired (Erickipedia) design theme for www.ericadriaans.com was selected as a writing and design exercise.
-While earlier versions of the site acted as a convenient and enjoyable blogging format, this new version of the site provides a new writing challenge:
+While earlier versions of the site acted as a convenient and enjoyable blogging format, the current version of the site provides a novel writing and perspective challenge:

-- write articles in a pseudo-wiki format contrasting the authoritative and objective voice of a crowd-sourced wiki knowledge-base with a subjective single-author source
+- publish articles in a pseudo-wiki format contrasting and combining the authoritative and objective voice of a crowd-sourced wiki knowledge-base with a subjective single-author source

 - orient articles and content to a mix of creative and formal writing standards, content and objectives